As Jews around the world celebrate the festival of Passover this week, the ironies are painful.

 What Judaism also provides is ultimate freedom.
 For a strongly internalized and indelible sense of identity is the unbreachable defense against tyranny, slavery or imprisonment.
 It’s inside your head and your heart, and nothing and nobody can take that away from you.

 This year, Passover will be different from all other years.
 It may not feel like a holiday.
 For some, it may be overshadowed by sadness.
 But this plague also will pass, and the world will eventually move from lockdown into freedom.

-And meanwhile, the Jewish people will keep faith with their story and will remember who they are.
-The virus may bring too many down; it may put a dampener on the holiday spirit; but it cannot destroy the story of the eternal people.
+And meanwhile, the Jewish people will keep faith in their story and will remember who they are.
+The virus may bring too many down; it may put a damper on the holiday spirit, but it cannot destroy the story of the eternal people.